 Yes, Fellows’ salary will vary depending on work location (including telework) according to the Office of Personnel Management’s locality pay tables.
 All Digital Corps Fellows will begin the two-year program at the GS‑9 pay level and receive a recruitment incentive.

 Fellows will receive a total recruitment incentive equivalent to 50% of the GS-9 starting salary, with the payout weighted toward the first year.
-As an example, with the recruitment incentive, Washington, D.C.-based Fellows will have a starting total salary just above $80,000.
+As an example, in 2022 with the recruitment incentive, Washington, D.C.-based Fellows will have a starting total salary just above $80,000.

 Please visit the Department of Education’s Database of Accredited Postsecondary Institutions and Programs to search if your program qualifies.
 As outlined in our eligibility criteria, all applicants must meet the requirements of the Pathways Recent Graduates program.